openstack/releases/doc/source/reference/process.rst

 ========

 #.
 Process any remaining client library freeze exception.

 #.
+Early in the week, email openstack-discuss list to remind PTLs that
+   cycle-highlights are due this week so that they can be included in release marketing preparations.

+#.
 Freeze all cycle-based library releases except for release-critical
    bugs.
 Independently-released libraries may still be released, but